Leaf, Blossom etc. Fall from Trees

 Leaf, blossom and other natural detritus loss from trees is a seasonal occurrence, and they can travel some distance before coming to rest, particularly if it’s windy.
 It is not the responsibility of the tree owner, in this case the council, to clear leaves that have fallen onto a neighbour’s land.
 This cannot be prevented by pruning.

 The council will routinely clear leaves from hard surfaces in well used public areas eg. streets, paths and areas of hard standing in Parks but not from private land.
 The landowner is responsible for any leaves etc. that fall onto their land not the owner of the tree that dropped the leaves.
 The council will take responsibility for clearing leaves that fall from privately owned trees onto council land as well as from council owned trees.
+For further information about how the Council dispose of leaves please click here.

 TV and Satellite Reception